No. 2 Villanova beats Seton Hall in Big East semifinals - News 12 Now

 Delgado fell to the court and remained there face down as his teammates tried to console him.

+“We just had players that gutted it out and defensively we had some great stops,” Wright said.
+“Eric Paschall on that last play did a great job on Delgado.
+That’s not easy.
+It’s purely talented players making plays at the end of the game.”

-Villanova swept the season series, winning both games by an average of 26 points.
+Villanova, which swept the season series winning both games by an average of 26 points, is trying to take advantage of No. 1 Kansas’ loss to TCU on Thursday to move into the top overall seed for the NCAA Tournament.

-Khadeen Carrington’s three-point play gave Seton Hall a 53-52 lead with 1:43 to play.
-Both teams came up empty on two possessions until Hart rebounded Kris Jenkins’ 3-point attempt for the winning basket.
+Khadeen Carrington’s three-point play gave fifth-seeded Seton Hall a 53-52 lead with 1:43 to play.
+Both teams came up empty on two possessions until Hart rebounded Jenkins’ 3-point attempt for the winning basket.

-Hart had 10 rebounds and Jalen Brunson added 13 points for the defending national champions, who have won 11 of 12.
+Jalen Brunson added 13 points for the defending national champions, who have won 11 of 12.
+Brunson and Hart scored the Wildcats’ last 20 points of the game.

 BIG PICTURE